-As of August 19, 2022, our articles of incorporation authorize the issuance of up to 800,000,000 shares of Common Stock.
+As of September 21, 2023, our articles of incorporation authorize the issuance of up to 350,000,000 shares of Common Stock.
 The issuance of shares of our Common Stock upon the exercise of our outstanding warrants or conversion of outstanding convertible notes, summarized below, could result in substantial dilution to our stockholders, which may have a negative effect on the price of our Common Stock.
-On September 29, 2022, the shareholders approved a reverse stock split between 1 for 100 and 1 for 200.
-Simultaneous with the reverse stock split the shareholders approved an increase in the number of authorized shares equal to 3 times the number of shares outstanding at such time.